Daemonite/material/docs/4.6/material/cards.md

 {% endcapture %}
 {% include example.html content=example %}

-The `card-primary-action` can be set on card-body also.
+The `.card-primary-action` can be set on card-body also.
 But it won't have the box-shadow effect.

 {% capture example %}
 <div class="card" style="max-width: 350px;">